Executive RCM (XRCM)

 This course introduces students to the significant value that architecture brings to real estate and the built environment and the various services and professions associated with it.
 Students will be introduced to principles, protocols and the planning process related to the design function and the link between the architect’s vision and the finished physical structure.
 Students will be introduced to design, thinking, theory and application.
 Student will learn to read and interpret the various graphical and written construction documents as well as know how they are developed and what information they contain.
 Architectural, structural, mechanical, electrical, plumbing and civil drawings and specifications are covered.
 The business model for design services will be explored as well as the unique risks and challenges associated with managing the design throughout the various stages of development and construction.

-XRCM 4357 Corporate Real Estate and Management (4 Credits)
+XRCM 4347 Property and Asset Management (4 Credits)

 XRCM 4407 Income Property Finance (4 Credits)